jhanink/javascript-things/README.md

 It's impossible to remember everything, and it's hard to remember everything that's important.
 Maintaining a list of 'everything' isn't very useful, since that's what google, mdn, and stackoverflow are for.

 But I do want to remember some things.

-This list will be different for everyone and will change over time, but it's useful to keep track of fresh items and encourages detailed attention and further learning.

-Having something to share and compare ain't bad either.
+This acts as a reference for particular information that may or may not be useful to other persons.

 ```
 npm install